smileindex/smileindex/README.md

 The camera needs to protect anonymity.

 So I believe it will classify “smile or no smile” on-device.
-I imagine this is possible with current tech.
+I believe this is possible with current tech.

-And a simple website to keep track of recorded smiles.
-I’m looking at smileindex.org.
-I like how the words combine with out any visual intersection.

 ---